Click on the titles below for more information.

 The US government does not require you to have immunizations or tests in order to obtain your F-1 or J-1 visa.

 Do I need to have health insurance?
 Can I purchase it in my home country?

 All international students at UT are required to have the UT Student Health Insurance Plan.
 The cost of the insurance plan is covered by your fees as a student.
-Scholars must obtain their own health insurance if their sponsoring department is not paying for it.
-Scholars may choose to purchase the UT health insurance plan.
+Scholars must be covered by one of UT’s health plans.
+More information is available on the health insurance information page for scholars.

 How do I find housing?